Steven Atkinson: HighTide

 In Atkinson's opening season at HighTide, he produced Adam Brace's Stovepipe.
-The production was then transferred from the HighTide Festival to London through the National Theatre and Bush Theatre, where it became widely acclaimed.
-The Sunday Times praised Atkinson's Stovepipe as 'a five-star production in its power and ambition', while The Independent called it 'exhilaratingly convincing.
+The production was then transferred from the HighTide Festival to London through the National Theatre and Bush Theatre, where it was critically acclaimed.
+The Sunday Times praised Atkinson's Stovepipe as "a five-star production in its power and ambition", while The Independent called it "exhilaratingly convincing."
 The production was ranked in The Sunday Times Best Theatre Productions of the Decade as well as nominated for Best Off-West End Production in the Whatsonstage awards.
 In the same season, Atkinson also produced Joel Horwood's I Caught Crabs In Walberswick, which transferred to the Bush Theatre.
 He also produced Switzerland, the first play by Nick Payne who then went on to win the George Devine Award.

 At HighTide, Atkinson produced and championed many of the leading new writers of the last decade, including Anders Lustgarten, Luke Barnes, Tallulah Brown, E V Crowe, Elinor Cook, Rob Drummond, Kenny Emson, Kieran Hurley, Theresa Ikoko, Branden Jacobs-Jenkins, Ella Hickson, Eve Leigh, Vinay Patel, Nick Payne, Beth Steel, Al Smith, Sam Steiner, and Jack Thorne.

 In 2016, Atkinson gave an interview to The Stage where he spoke of his ambitions for HighTide Festival: ‘We want to be theatre’s Sundance.’

-Atkinson has twice been awarded the Emerging Producers Bursary by the Society of London Theatre for his work on Stovepipe and Lidless.
+Atkinson has been awarded twice for the Emerging Producers Bursary by the Society of London Theatre for his work on Stovepipe and Lidless.
 In 2009, he received another award by Esquire magazine as one of the 60 Brilliant Brits Shaping 2009.

 In 2019, Atkinson stepped down from HighTide after twelve years to pursue new opportunities.